viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 ## Test the movement sensor

-After you configure your movement sensor, navigate to the [Control tab](/fleet/machines/#control) and select the dedicated movement sensor dropdown panel.
+After you configure your movement sensor, navigate to the [CONTROL tab](/fleet/machines/#control) and select the dedicated movement sensor dropdown panel.
 This panel presents the data collected by the movement sensor.